[HISTORY: Adopted by the Board of Health of the Town of Groton 10-21-1997. Amendments noted where applicable.]322a Tobacco Regulations

 Seating in tavern-style restaurants will be arranged so that existing physical barriers and available space are utilized to minimize the presence of tobacco smoke in nonsmoking areas.
 Designated smoking areas shall be situated near the exhaust vent of the establishment.
 Nonsmoking areas shall be situated near the fresh air intake of the establishment.

 Election for coverage by private facilities.
-The owner, manager or other person in charge of a building or facility not covered by Subsections A, B, C, D, E and F of this chapter may elect to have the provisions of this § 322-4 apply by so notifying the Board in writing and by sending a copy of said notice to the Town Clerk and the Board of Selectmen and by posting signs prohibiting smoking as provided in Subsection H of this section of this chapter.
+The owner, manager or other person in charge of a building or facility not covered by Subsections A, B, C, D, E and F of this chapter may elect to have the provisions of this § 322-4 apply by so notifying the Board in writing and by sending a copy of said notice to the Town Clerk and the Select Board and by posting signs prohibiting smoking as provided in Subsection H of this section of this chapter.